kevgo/tricorder/README.md

 > Does Tricorder lock me into its tooling choices?

-No. You can enable or disable individual tools in the Tricorder configuration file.
+No. You can override which tools run in the Tricorder config file.

-> I want to use a linter or formatter that isn't supported by Tricorder.
+> I want to add a linter or formatter to Tricorder.

-Open an issue or send a pull request!
+Send a pull request or open an issue!

-> How is it so fast
+> How is it so fast?

-Many optimizations make Tricorder incredibly fast:
+Tricorder is aggressively optimized for speed:

-- It is written in Rust, which makes discovering your source files quick.
+- Being written in Rust makes discovering your source files quick.
-- It favors modern, fast linters and formatters.
+- It favors modern linters and formatters that execute quickly.
-- It passes each tool the exact files it needs to process, so tools don't scan the codebase again.
+- It passes each tool the exact files it needs to process, so tools don't need to scan the codebase again to discover files to process.
-- It processes independent file types concurrently.
+- It runs all linters and formatters concurrently.
+  Tricorder can do that because each tool is given the exact files to process, so they don't step on each other's feet.

 ## Installation

-The installer places the Tricorder executable in the current directory.
+The installer script downloads the Tricorder executable into the current directory.
 To install Tricorder into a particular directory, run the installer from that directory.